tforster/webproducer/CONTRIBUTING.md

 # Contributing <!-- omit in toc -->

-_A quick introduction to anyone interested in contributing to the WebProducer project._
+_A quick introduction to anyone interested in contributing to the Gilbert project._

 ## Table of Contents <!-- omit in toc -->